licensezero/guide.licensezero.com/index.md

 ### <a id="toolmaker">Toolmaker</a>

 Artless Devices owns and licenses the intellectual property in the [command line interface](#command-line-interface) that you will use to register and offer licenses for sale, as well as [forms and other software tools published online](https://github.com/licensezero).

-## <a id="ecosystems">Ecosystem Support</a>

-Any open developer can choose one of the [public license options](#public-licenses), add its text to `LICENSE`, [offer private licenses through the API](#offering-private-liceness), and link to their [web store page](#web-store-pages) in `README` or on a website.
-Users can buy private licenses directly from the web store page, and download their signed license file.
-But the process becomes much simpler---much closer to zero friction, for both contributors and users---when the [command line interface](#command-line-interface) can find, read, and write package metadata showing which packages correspond to which licensezero.com IDs.

-The [command line interface](#command-line-interface) finds package metadata by recursing the current working directory, as well as paths provided by queries to dependency-management tools, like `bundler show` for RubyGems.
-When the command line interface finds a `licensezero.json` file, it inventories the packages listed within it.
-It then looks for package-manager metadata files, like `setup.py`, `package.json`, or `pom.xml`, and tries to query them for package scope, name, and version information.

-The [`LANGUAGES` file in the CLI repository](https://github.com/licensezero/cli/blob/master/LANGUAGES.md) describes current language and packaging support.
-If you're interested in expanding first-class tooling support to your language or package format of choice, [reach out in the GitHub repository for the Go port of the CLI](https://github.com/licensezero/cli/issues).
-Even if you can't contribute code, pointers to documentation, examples of conventions, and answers to questions will be very helpful.

 ## <a id="contributions">Contributions</a>